 My heart breaks for this father.
 Can you picture it?
 Start with a beautiful mountain and a crowd of people waiting in anticipation to hear from Jesus.
-They paid attention.
 A man comes and surrenders himself to Jesus by falling to his knees.
 He pleads for the life of his son.
-He tried to receive help from Jesus’ followers but their lack of faith has left him disappointed, so he goes directly to Jesus for help.
+He has tried to receive help from Jesus’ followers but their lack of faith has left him disappointed, so he goes directly to Jesus for help.

 As a parent, it is painful to consider what this man must be feeling.
 His son is sick and there’s nothing he can do to help him – nothing but fall on his knees before the one man who he believes can free his son from this illness that takes over his body.
 If the boy has often fallen into the fire or water, as the scripture says, his parents have rescued him and saved his life time after time.
 Imagine the burns that they have had to treat or the water they have had to push out of his lungs in order to keep him alive.
 They know they have done all they can do and what they now need is divine intervention.

 This father is much like others we have watched fall on their knees before God and beg for the healing of a family member.
 Watching their loved one suffer feels much like “going through the fire”.
 Ever felt like you were drowning?
 Stress and pressure from life’s circumstances pile up around you and make it hard for you to breath.
 “I’m drowning here, Lord!
 Please save me!”
-Hear the desperation of a believer in Jesus crying out to be rescued – crying out for healing, begging for escape.
+Hear the desperation of a believer in Jesus crying out to be rescued – crying out for healing!

 Jesus said, “You faithless and corrupt people!
 How long must I be with you?
 How long must I put up with you?
 Bring the boy here to me.” – Matthew 14:17

 “Bring the boy here to me.”
 Can you hear it?
-It’s the HOPE of a father as he runs to get his son.
+It’s the hope of a father as he runs to get his son.
 I imagine the words of Jesus were still ringing in his ears and bouncing around his heart as he returned to Jesus with his precious son.